Lebanon hostage crisis

 The Lebanon hostage crisis was the kidnapping in Lebanon of 104 foreign hostages between 1982 and 1992, when the Lebanese Civil War was at its height.
 The hostages were mostly Americans and Western Europeans, but 21 national origins were represented.
-At least eight hostages died in captivity; some were murdered, while others died from lack of adequate medical attention to illnesses.
+At least eight hostages died in captivity; some were murdered, while others died from lack of medical attention.
 During the fifteen years of the Lebanese civil war an estimated 17,000 people disappeared after being abducted.